MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ## DESCRIPTION
-The **Set-CMProgram** cmdlet modifies a program in Microsoft System Center Configuration Manager.
+The **Set-CMProgram** cmdlet modifies a program in Configuration Manager.
-Programs are commands that are associated with a System Center Configuration Manager package.
+Programs are commands that are associated with a Configuration Manager package.
 Programs identify the actions that occur when the client receives the client package.
 You can associate multiple programs with the same package.